Fairall Memorial Scholarships awarded

-The Committee awarded six full tuition and fees scholarships (up to 16 hours) to the following recipients: Drew Carson, Izabelle Duncan, Savannah Frohwein, Meadow Knutson, Meleah Sadler and Silva Schmidt.
-The total value of the six scholarships is more than $40,000.
+The committee awarded five full tuition and fees scholarships (up to 16 hours) to the following recipients: Abigail Dawson, Jacob Janssen, Braylee Kimberley, Shelby Frohwein and Willow Schmidt.
+A partial scholarship was awarded to Ana Perez Garces.
+The total value of the six scholarships is more than $38,000.

-For the 19th year, the selection committee awarded the scholarships in memory of Loyal S. and Helen Fairall.
-In all, 127 MCC students have received the Fairall Memorial Scholarships, something the Fairall family believes would have made Loyal very proud.
-Loyal served in leadership positions of American Legion Post #46 and was Commander in 1956.
+For the 21st year, the selection committee awarded the scholarships in memory of Loyal S. and Helen Fairall.
+In all, 128 MCC students have received the Fairall Memorial Scholarships, something the Fairall family believes would have made Loyal very proud.
+Loyal served in leadership positions for the American Legion Post #46 and was Commander in 1956.
 The award honors all of the men and women who are or have served their country so faithfully through the years.

 Applicants for the Fairall Memorial Scholarship must meet criteria of having family members who served in the Armed Forces of the United States.
-Members of the American Legion Scholarship Committee, Kelley Fairall-Fifer, Vic Hellberg and Bob Miller, selected the students after carefully evaluating all submitted applications.
+Members of the American Legion Scholarship Committee, Kelley Fairall Fifer, Vic Hellberg and Bob Miller, selected the students after carefully evaluating about two dozen applications.

-Applications for the 2022-23 scholarship will be available from the MCC Foundation Office, 3700 S. Center St., Marshalltown IA 50158 after Jan.
-1, 2022.
-Completed applications with supporting documents will due to the Foundation Office by March 31, 2022.
+Applications for the 2024-25 scholarship will be available from the MCC Foundation Office, 3700 S. Center St., Marshalltown IA 50158 and on the Foundation’s website after Jan.
+1, 2024.
+Completed applications with supporting documents will due to the Foundation Office by March 31, 2024.

 Creating a memorial scholarship is one way to establish a legacy and financially assist MCC students and future students with their education.
 Anyone interested in learning more about starting a scholarship at MCC can contact Carol Geil, MCC Foundation Director, at (641) 844-5747.